divinity-m/Anti-Gravity/dev_logs.md

 ```
 <br>

 While solving this issue, I encountered another bug.
-The player would clip into obstacles sometimes if they were entering a portal while on top of it, this happened very often on level 2.
-I assumed this was either another collision function issue or the portal gravity somehow increased the player velocity higher than the collision conditions could register.
-I didn't immedietly try tampering with the conditions in the block's `checkCollisions` method because, frankly, I don't ever want to come close to that ever again.
-Instead, I did further testing and looked into the `ImposePortalGravity` and `ImposeNaturalGravity` functions to see if either function had any significant influence on the player's velocity.
-After testing many variables, especially with the angular movement in `ImposePortalGravity`, I didn't find anything unusual.
+The player would clip into obstacles sometimes if they were entering a portal while on top of one.
+This occurred very often on level 2.
+I assumed this was either another poor collision-conditionals related issue or the portal gravity somehow increased the player velocity higher than the collision conditionals could register.
+I didn't immedietly try tampering with the conditionals in the block's `checkCollisions` method because, frankly, I don't ever want to come close to that ever again.
+Instead, I did further testing and looked into the `ImposePortalGravity` and `ImposeNaturalGravity` functions to see if they had any significant influence on the player's velocity.
+After testing, I didn't find anything unusual.
-I played the game for a couple minutes to test the portals mechanics and made a useful discovery; when the player is initually pulled into the portal, they enter at an odd angle, nearly perpendicular to the direction they're actually facing.
-Because of this, I repeatedly logged the `player.facingAngle` property and found out that it only ever returned either π/2 or -π/2, meaning it was calculating the Y-angle while ignoring movement on the X-axis.
+I played the game for a couple minutes to test the portals mechanics and made a useful discovery; when the player is initually pulled into the portal, they enter at an odd angle, nearly perpendicular to the angle they're actually facing.
+Because of this, I repeatedly logged the `player.facingAngle` property and found out that it only ever returned either π/2 or -π/2, meaning it was only calculating the Y-angle while ignoring movement on the X-axis.
 So I took a look at how I initially calculated the players facing-angle...
 ```javascript
  // update the player's angle when the player is moving if ((player.y - previousY !== 0 || player.x - previousX !== 0) && !player.enteringPortal) {